BJNSTNKVC/laravel-form-components/README.md

 |------------------------------------------------------------------------------------|------------------------------------------------------------------------------|
 | ![DateTime Column Label Error](docs/images/components/column/DateTime%20Error.png) | ![DateTime Row Label Error](docs/images/components/row/DateTime%20Error.png) |

 > Date, Time and Date-Time components utilize built-in HTML elements.
+>
+> Clicking on the component icon will open native browser Input UI.
+>
-Additionally, you can pass a value to all three
-> fields which utilizes `Carbon` behind the scenes in order to parse the value prior to rendering the component.
+> Additionally, you can pass a value to all three fields which utilizes `Carbon` behind the scenes in order to parse the value prior to rendering the component.

 #### File